Moments of density-dependent branching processes and their genealogy: Convergence of the genealogy

 \section{Convergence of the genealogy}

-In this final section, we begin by showing in Proposition~\ref{prop:cv_moments_planaires} that the penalized planar moments distribution \eqref{eq:moments_planaires} admits a scaling limit.
-Moreover, we will see that this limit is a probability distribution supported on the planar chronological forests with binary mergers and describes a Markov process.
-In Proposition~\ref{prop:deplanarization}, we then identify this limiting distribution as that of the Kingman coalescent.
-Finally, we complete the proof of the main theorem by linking the genealogies of a uniformly sampled individual from the interacting population model of Section~\ref{sec:model} to the penalized planar moments.
+In this final section, we begin by showing in Proposition~\ref{prop:cv_moments_planaires} that the penalized planar moments measures \eqref{eq:moments_planaires} admit a limit.
+Moreover, we will see that this limit is a probability distribution supported on the planar chronological forests with binary mergers which corresponds to the distribution of a Markov process.
+In Proposition~\ref{prop:deplanarization}, we then identify this limiting distribution as that of the planarized Kingman coalescent.
+Finally, we complete the proof of the main theorem by linking the genealogies of a uniform sample from the interacting population model of Section~\ref{sec:model} to the penalized planar moments.